 Elliot Keller is pretty much the main horror character of this psychothriller.
 He is in his mid-thirties, with long, scraggly black hair that seems constantly uncombed and a bit greasy.
 Sporting a black goatee most of the time to enhance his menacing appearance.
 He is slender and tall, with piercing dark brown eyes that are almost black.
 Elliot has lived a life of crime, though only a handful are told in these pages.
 He is a rapist, a sexual sadist, and though his preferred raped victims are women, he looks especially for a male victim to include in his ‘fun and games’.
 For five years in prison, the psychopath has been patiently scheming his escape, and now the time has come.
 He is highly intelligent and knows how to ‘be where he is at’, meaning, if he is in a situation he cannot control, such as prison, he will act as expected as a means of maintaining control.
 In addition he can bluff anyone, and he does it well.
 He is heartless, soulless, and has absolutely no conscience to speak of.
 The only reason he wants to escape is to have a bit of fun once again.
 He escaped the death penalty on a trumped-up technicality, which shows the level of his intellect and depravity.
 The perfect psycho for one of my best thriller books of all time.

 This small, plump blonde is about as cute and good-natured as female horror characters come, with a heart of pure gold and an attitude to match.
 Donna and her husband Rick moved to Virginia after losing a pregnancy and being told she would never have children.
 In an effort to move on anew, they bought and renovated the cabin resorts on the Appalachian Trailhead in Virginia.
 Donna is too innocent and trusting, and her first meeting with Keller shows this.
-The pain she carries around over her loss has made her tougher than even she knows, and it will begin to show after she and Keller spend time trying to find their way through the blizzard together as he marches her through terror.
+The pain she carries around over her loss has made her tougher than even she knows.
 While she is a wonderful woman and wife, her experience with this man will prove to be her complete undoing.

 Donna’s husband is of medium height and weight, with short brown hair and hazel eyes.
 This horror characters from a bigger city, which is never mentioned, but he lacks the easy trust in people that his wife and the other townsfolk have.
 If his gut senses something is off, he follows it.
-Rick is the catalyst behind Keller ending up at the County Sheriff’s in the cell for the night under an alias, but unbeknownst to him, his efforts to help do nothing more than start a major war between this escapee and the town on a small, nightmarish scale.
 He feels that he is Donna’s protector and the things that Keller puts him through tear his manhood and ego apart.
 Though Keller never really puts his actual life in danger, he steals it from him completely.